Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

 3. Click on **Use Transformer for Snowflake**!
 Name your pipeline ``My SCD Pipeline`` and click on **Next**.
 At the next prompt, chooose **Save and Open in Canvas**.

-4. Check on the **General** and **Parameters** tabs below the pipeline canvas to make sure that your pipeline default vaues are populated.
+4. Check on the **General** and **Parameters** tabs below the pipeline canvas to make sure that your pipeline default values are populated.
 If not, enter them.

 5. Add a **Snowflake Table** origin to the canvas.
 Since we are using our default database and schema, all we need to do is add the table name to read from.
 Name the origin ``Nation Dimension``, and go to the **Table** tab to enter the following settings:
     - **Table**: ``NATION_DIMENSION``